A Guide to the USC Supplemental Essays 2021-2022

 Because this prompt is all about looking towards the future, don’t focus your essay too much on how your interest in the topics originally arose.
 The main point of your response should highlight how you will take advantage of unique USC majors such as “Cinematic Arts, Film, and Television Production,” or “Animation and Digital Arts.”
 If you’ve chosen a major that’s available at other colleges such as Chemistry or Music, you need to drive home exactly why the courses and resources offered by USC can help your specific aspirations.
 Don’t limit yourself to just academic offerings.
 If there are any relevant clubs or programs of an academic nature, mention those as well.

 Each of your points should be tailored to USC.
-Do research and see if a given program is unique to USC or a national one available at every school.
+Do the research and see if a given program is unique to UC or a national one available at every school.

 What is your favorite snack?*